-St John's School acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
+Our policy on racist incidents is set out separately, and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
 We keep a record of racist incidents.

-Radicalisation, Extremism and Terrorism
+Radicalisation and Extremism

-The Prevent Duty for England and Wales (2015) under section 26 of the Counter Terrorism and Security Act 2015 places a duty on education and other children's services to have due regard to the need to prevent people from being drawn into terrorism.
+The Prevent Duty for England and Wales (2015) under section 26 of the Counter-Terrorism and Security Act 2015 places a duty on education and other children's services to have due regard to the need to prevent people from being drawn into terrorism.